 Stack Overflow recruiting means using the platform’s 29 million registered user profiles, reputation scores, and tag-based expertise signals to identify software developers - then finding their contact information through linked accounts and external search.
 It’s one of the few places where you can evaluate a developer’s actual problem-solving ability before sending a single message.
 That matters in a market where the U.S. Bureau of Labor Statistics projects 129,200 software developer openings annually through 2034, and SHRM’s 2025 research shows 69% of organizations still struggle to fill full-time positions.

-This guide covers everything: why the platform remains valuable for recruiters despite shutting down its Jobs product, how to search and evaluate profiles, how to find contact information, and when you've hit Stack Overflow's ceiling and need a different approach.
+This guide covers the key moves: why the platform remains valuable despite the Jobs shutdown, how to search and evaluate profiles, and how to find contact information.
+It also covers when you’ve hit Stack Overflow’s ceiling and what to reach for next.

 Why Does Stack Overflow Still Matter for Technical Recruiting?